- Machine mark removal and rust removal

 They are used as cutting and finishing mediums for machining parts in the same way that ordinary machine tools are used.

-Finishing media are of various types, forms and perform varying functions.
+Finishing media is of various types, forms, and performs varying functions.

 They are therefore usually distinguishable by properties such as toughness, friability, cutting rate, speed of operation, depth of cut, and smoothness of finishing.

 In the “old days,” when the first mass finishing methods were developed, media consisted of crushed grinding wheels, and river pebbles.